boriskriger/Publications/README.md

 Kriger, B., & Leavitt, J. (2026).
 Is the cosmic-web Zipf exponent a stable law?
 A pre-registered test of the β ≈ 1.29 / ρ ≈ 1.30 coincidence.
 ResearchGate. https://doi.org/10.13140/RG.2.2.32739.11046

+Kriger, B. (2026, July).
+The declared component, measured: Prior-volume projection in DESI DR1 full-shape clustering as a quantitative instance of the measured-declared boundary [Preprint]. https://doi.org/10.13140/RG.2.2.10338.90561

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger